Contemporary American Art

 MA, Art History, University of Delaware

 Kaila Schedeen is a doctoral candidate in Art History at the University of Texas at Austin, where she also received her undergraduate degree in 2014.
 She specializes in contemporary American art with a particular focus on Indigenous artists and artists of the African Diaspora who critically examine the terms of identity, belonging, and nationhood in the United States through photography, performance, and multimedia works.
-Her dissertation considers how the artists Tseng Kwong Chi, Carrie Mae Weems, and Will Wilson have used photography to engage—and ultimately reject—narratives of U.S. national identity and freedom as they are attached to landscape representations and ideologies.
-Kaila has previously held positions at the Fred Jones Jr. Museum of Art; John L. Warfield Center for African and African American Studies; Winterthur Museum, Garden and Library; and Mechanical Hall Gallery at the University of Delaware.
+Her dissertation considers how the artists Tseng Kwong Chi, Carrie Mae Weems, and Will Wilson have used photography to engage—and ultimately reject—narratives of U.S. national identity as they are attached to landscape representations and ideologies.
+Kaila has previously held positions at the Visual Arts Center; Fred Jones Jr. Museum of Art; John L. Warfield Center for African and African American Studies; Winterthur Museum, Garden and Library; and Mechanical Hall Gallery at the University of Delaware.
 She is a co-founding member of the curatorial-focused Neon Queen Collective, which investigates topics such as race, ethnicity, representation, class, sexuality, and gender in socially engaged art produced by feminist artists of color.